- Scientific research

 SECTION 1 – Methodology

-3. Research in international law, intergovernmental organisations and governance of pollution from marine plastic
+- Research in international law, intergovernmental organisations and governance of pollution from marine plastic

 SECTION 2 – Marine Plastic Research in ASEAN+3 Member States